Project Gothenburg — Volvo 240 Digital Dash | Acid Alchamy

 Boot sequence

-A line-drawn 244 silhouette sweeps in while the system wakes — selectable splash variants, because details matter.
+A line-drawn 240 silhouette sweeps in while the system wakes — selectable splash variants, because details matter.

-CarPlay-style app hub on the Volvo 244 dash
+CarPlay-style app hub on the Volvo 240 dash

 The app hub — parked only

-Calm view — one number, nothing else
+Calm view — one number, ambient light, nothing more

 The road ahead